Dani-Gonzo/techdegree-project3/README.md

 Credit card payment option is selected by default.
 Different information will be displayed depending on what is selected from the payment dropdown.<br>
 Only when credit card is selected are the credit card information input fields checked for validity.<br>
-Credit card number input field displays tooltip as user begins typing.
+Credit card number input field displays tooltip when field comes into focus.
 Error visuals disappear when the correct number of digits is entered.<br>
     Field will display different tooltip depending on if the field is blank or if the user has entered a number too long or too short.<br>
 Zip Code and CVV input boxes display tooltip as user begins typing.
 Error visuals disappear when correct number of digits are entered.